Natural gas guide

 Natural gas and safety aspects

-Natural gas is considered to be a particularly flammable substance.
+Natural gas is a particularly flammable substance.
 Air and natural gas together can cause dangerous explosions.
 That is why safety strategies regarding the tightly closed natural gas container are essential.
 High concentrations of natural gas displace oxygen.
 This is something that safety experts must also take into account – for example, if there has been a natural gas leak.
 Danger of suffocation!

 The above-mentioned interactions between natural gas and, for example, chlorine and fluorine, but also oxidising agents, must be professionally and thoroughly assessed by safety experts.